aubm/aubm-website/content/posts/i-like-slack-as-much-as-i-like-being-interrupted-at-my-desk.md

 The delivery guy was there with the Christmas chocolates I had ordered a few days ago.
 I do love chocolates.
 I took the package and went back to my computer, eager to get started with my next task.

-Time went on and a few days later, I logged in an important meeting, where my colleague Sigurd was expected to give this big presentation to one of our best clients.
+Time went on and a few days later, I logged into an important meeting, where my colleague Sigurd was expected to give this big presentation to one of our best clients.
 I arrived last, and right after I said hello to everybody, Johana said to me : “So are you ready to start the presentation?”.
-At this moment I can feel my brain cooling as I realize Sigurd is not in the meeting.
+At this moment I could feel my brain cooling as I realized Sigurd was not in the meeting.

 Let's rewind back a few days to the moment I received my beloved chocolates and went back to my computer to unlock it, what happened is that I simply missed a new message from Johana before I switched context.